How To Market Assisted Living Effectively

 • Objectives that identify the steps you plan to tackle in the short term as you work toward your goals.

-• Key performance indicators that you can use to measure the success of your plan.
+• Key performance indicators that measure the success of your plan.

 • Value propositions that set you apart from your competition.